warbe-maker/VBA-Component-Management/README.md

-## Component Management Services focusing on Excel VB-Projects
+am## Component Management Services focusing on Excel VB-Projects

 > The services **Export** (any _Component_ the code has changed), **Update** (any outdated _Used&nbsp;[Common Components](#common-components)_), and **Synchronize** (the VB-Project of two Workbooks) only requires one component installed/imported with a single code line for each service, anyway guaranteeing that a productive Workbook is not bothered by these services at all.